RakipInitiative/ModelRepository/README.md

   * sending Cristina R scripts for development, afterwards transporting into fskx
 * support Petra on supply chain models

+## DONE
+* write report for EFSA, as short as possible
+* double check reference and authorship for all models
+* reply to Panos and thank him and inform about Elternzeit
+* reply to Cristina about Possas and include Petra into loop, Elternzeit
+* contact Maarten for support, Elternzeit

 ### 10/11